victordibia/tjwave/README.md

 > Control the arm of your TJ Bot (using the embedded servo)

 This module provides Node.js code to get control the arm on your TJ Bot via the servo motor.
-It uses [Watson Speech to Text](https://www.ibm.com/watson/developercloud/speech-to-text.html) to parse audio from the microphone, processes your commands and uses [Watson Text to Speech](https://www.ibm.com/watson/developercloud/text-to-speech.html) to "read" out this response!
+It uses [Watson Speech to Text](https://www.ibm.com/watson/developercloud/speech-to-text.html) to parse audio from the microphone, processes your commands (e.g command your bot to wave its arm, or dance to a song) and uses [Watson Text to Speech](https://www.ibm.com/watson/developercloud/text-to-speech.html) to "read" out a text response!

 **This will only run on the Raspberry Pi.**